|HPS 0410||Einstein for Everyone|

 motion.
-Once again the principle of relativity requires that both leave it at that--an application of the earlier result.
-However it is to go through it from scratch.
+Once again the principle of relativity requires that both that--an application of the earlier result.
+However it is reassuring to go through it from scratch.

 To begin, we don't need the principle of relativity to see that the clocks at rest run at the same rate.
 They will run at the same rate simply because they are the same clocks oriented in different directions.
 That just follows from the isotropy of space.
 All directions in space are physically equivalent.
 So the orientation of the clock cannot affect its speed.

-Now imagine that we take the entire system of the two and set it into rapid motion at, say, 99.5% the speed of the speed of light, in the direction of one of the light clocks.
+Now imagine that we take the entire system of the two clocks and set it into rapid motion at, say, 99.5% the speed of light, in the direction of one of the light clocks.

 |An observer moving with the two light clocks must find them to continue to run at the same rate.
 We now do need the principle of relativity to establish this.
 Our earlier isotropy argument does not work anymore, since the two directions of the clocks are intrinsically different.
 One is perpendicular to the direction of motion; the other is parallel to it.
 The principle of relativity requires that they run at the same rate.
 For, if they ran at different rates, the device would be an experiment that could detect absolute motion.||What if, contrary to the principle of relativity, the clocks ran at different rates when set in motion together?
 How would this give us a device that could detect absolute motion?
 If this happened, we could detect absolute motion just by taking two identical light clocks, oriented perpendicular to each other, and checking if they ran at the same rate.
 If we found them running at the same rate, we would have found that we are at rest absolutely.
 If we find that they do not run at the same rate, we would have found that we are moving absolutely.|

 The rod oriented in the direction of motion must shrink.

 We know from the earlier analysis that a light clock